mwoodwilson/whoknowsball-frontend/README.md

 **I'm a Product Lead at Google.
 I work with engineers, PMs, UX, and many other technical roles on a daily basis.
 I have deep expertise in designing, prioritizing, and executing the vision for a product, but I've never applied this skillset to building something in my spare time.
 I am also a hopelessly passionate Washington sports fan, and I participate in several fantasy football leagues with my friends + coworkers.**

 It began with an argument amongst friends in a fantasy football group chat.
 My friends and I enjoy casual sports betting, and constantly challenge one another over "who knows ball" more than the other.
 People were posting screenshots of bet slips, their YTD ROI, and their W:L ratio as proof.
 I realized while sifting through the nonsense, that there was always something missing- ROI didn't account for number of bets, W:L ratio ignored bankroll and bet types, and so on.
-After scouring dozens of betting apps and spending hours on the internet in search of a metric that included all of these different dimensions, I realized nothing like it existed.
+After scouring dozens of betting apps and spending hours on the internet in search of a metric that included all necessary dimensions, I realized nothing existed.
 There was no way to quantify a bettors skill across their entire strategy, and more importantly, no way for me to legitimately prove my "ball knowledge" to my friends.
 Thus, "Ball Knowing Score (BKS)" was created.

 In its first iteration, BKS was a simple composite metric that included wager, win/loss, bet type, and odds data, generating a number from 1-10.
-Fast forward 3 months, and it has evolved into a complex algorithm that integrates several additional aspects and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.
+Fast forward 3 months, and it has evolved into a complex algorithm that integrates several additional aspects of a user's bet and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.
 It serves as the nuclues of the WhoKnowsBall app.

 I wrote the PRD and designed the vision, architecture, database schema, and UI.
-Once I was confident I had a legitimate plan for the MVP, I began building, teaching myself new concepts + skills through painstaking trial and error.
+Once I was confident I had a legitimate plan for the MVP, I began building, teaching myself new concepts + skills through painstaking trial and error (insert "drinking from the firehose" metaphor).
 I eventually was able to ship something in ~3 months that would have previously taken me years.

-Two tools made this possible: Claude Code and Claude Opus 4.5.
+Two tools made this possible: Claude Opus 4.5 and Claude Code.

 **Claude Opus 4.5: Associate Product Manager:**
 - Organized, planned, and structured tasks to be deployed with Claude Code
 - Generated detailed prompts using the Master-Clone Architecture (task mode + sub agents)
 - Assisted with QA and translated errors into actionable fixes
+- Reviewed, critiqued, and refined human-generated documentation (PRD, database schema, etc.)
 - Soothed my frustration when I repeatedly (accidentally) hit 'Shift+Enter' instead of '\+Enter' to start a new line in Claude Code

 **Claude Code: Full-Stack Engineer:**